Locne55/candidate-project-data-engineer/README.md

 copy the link into your web browser.

-There is a folder within root called work, this folder maps to `output` in this github repo.
+Inside jupyter notebook there is a folder within root called work, this folder maps to `output` in this github repo.

 Open `out.ipynb`